Programme > WWW > ERA > Procedures > TD 778

 3.4 Generally, ATMs used during emergencies are diagnostic or "off side" models, in order to allow for a fast and timely response.
 The dispersion calculations are not performed within a full scale NWP; rather, the ATMs are stand-alone models which must be provided with meteorological data from NWP models as input.
 So there is an impact of NWP models on the ATMs.
 NWP models provide data on a grid with a specific scale and all the information produced by NWP models is not necessarily available.
 ATMs can only simulate phenomena of the same scale as the input data mesh and sub-grid scale phenomena have to be parametrized.
 That is the main reason why processes such as convection or scavenging are treated in a cruder fashion in operational ATMs than in research ATMs.
 ATMs are of course dependent on the quality of the input meteorological data.
 A source of uncertainty is the precipitation field.
 NWP models generally only provide rain fluxes at the ground, so estimation of the depth of the wet layer must be done by ATMs.
 The results for wet deposition may not be very accurate, even when the precipitation areas are well estimated.
 ATMs will reproduce, and sometimes amplify, the NWP models errors.
 In the ATMES (Klug et al., 1992) experiment, evaluation of different ATMs for the Chernobyl accident, has shown that the evolution of a pollution cloud can be depicted fairly well when analysed/observed meteorological fields are used.
 However there is a deterioration of the models' performance when using forecast meteorological fields.
 That is why an evaluation of the NWP forecasts by senior meteorologists is essential.
 Experienced forecasters can advise the ATM specialists about the quality of the forecast meteorological fields so that the quality of the outputs of ATMs can be assessed.

-3.5.2 The time integrated pollutant concentration parameter is obtained by computing the mean air concentration over the 500 first meters at each time step, and then integrating it over a predefined period.
-The results (in Becquerel second per cubic meter) can then be easily related to the doses received by a human being who remains at a given point during the considered period.
+3.5.1 The time-integrated air output is obtained by computing the mean air concentration over the 500 first meters at each time step, and then integrating it over a predefined period.
+The results can then be used to calculated doses received by a human being who would remain at a given location during the considered period.

-3.5.3 The total cumulated deposition parameter represents, for a radiological pollutant, the activity which is present at the ground at the end of the simulation.
-On this chart, dry deposition due to the uptake of pollutant by the ground and wet deposition due to the precipitations are added.
-This chart represents the impact at the ground of the radiological event
+3.5.2 The total cumulated deposition represents, for a radiological pollutant, the activity which is present at the surface after a certain duration followin the start of the release.
+On this chart, dry deposition due to the uptake of pollutant by the ground and wet deposition due to precipitation are added.
+It represents the impact at the ground for the radiological event.

 Appendix 1: The Ekman wind spiral